trentm/node-bunyan/CONTRIBUTING.md

 Color: green

-- Type-Question
-- Type-Bug
-- Type-Feature
-- Type-Doc
-- Type-Task
+- Type-Question: Asking a question on Bunyan usage, about the project, etc.
+  Sometimes if it is unclear if an issue is an intended feature (perhaps arguing for better docs or examples to avoid confusion) or a bug, I will use this category.
+- Type-Bug: A bug in Bunyan's behaviour.
+- Type-Feature: A new feature or other improvement.
+- Type-Doc: Issues with Bunyan's documentation.
+- Type-Task: A project task to be done.

 ### Component

 Color: blue

+- Component-Project: Project meta stuff like testing, linting, build, install, etc.
 - Component-CLI: The `bunyan` command-line tool.
+- Component-Lib: catch-all for other library stuff
-- Component-Rotation: The bunyan library's log rotation support.
+    - Component-LibRotation: The bunyan library's log rotation support.
-- Component-Browser: Bunyan's handling/support for running in the browser.
+    - Component-LibBrowser: Bunyan's handling/support for running in the browser.
-- Component-Library: catch-all for other library stuff
-- Component-Project: Project meta stuff like testing, linting, etc.
+    - Component-LibFlush: A separate component for collecting the tickets related to closing/flushing bunyan streams on process shutdown.

 The point of components is to find like issues to help with reference, search and resolving them.
 If no component fits an issue/PR, then don't add a label.